WebAssembly/design/FutureFeatures.md

       * Are there users who would want to ship a hybrid build instead of two 32- and 64-bit builds (conditionally loaded after a feature test)?

+## Source maps integration
+ * Add a new source maps [module section type](V1.md#module-structure).
+ * Either embed the source maps directly or just a URL from which source maps can be downloaded.
+ * Text source maps become intractably large for even moderate-sized compiled codes, so probably need to define new binary format for source maps.

 ## Support for Just-in-Time Compilation
  * Finer-grained dynamic linking
  * Safe patching (of immediates, branch targets, ...)